MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 ```

 ### -ServiceNumber
-**Note**: The use of CallingIDSubstitute Service and ServiceNumber will be deprecated and you can't create new Caller ID policies with it.
-You should use CallingIDSubstitute Resource and ResourceAccount instead.
+**Note**: The use of CallingIDSubstitute Service and -ServiceNumber will be deprecated and you can't create new Caller ID policies with it.
+You should use CallingIDSubstitute Resource and -ResourceAccount instead.

 The ServiceNumber parameter lets you add any valid service number for the CallingIdSubstitute.